Teaching English in Ukraine – a Guide

 Odessa is on the Black Sea.
 In the summer, it’s hot and sunny and you are walking distance from the beach.
 It’s famous for its nightlife, and in summer the superclubs at Arkadia are full of beautiful people having all-night parties.

-Job Opportunities teaching English in Ukraine
+English Language Schools in Ukraine

 Summer Schools and summer camps in Ukraine

 A shorter term option for working as an English teacher in Ukraine is to do a summer camp.
-Study.UA and DEC both run summer camps every year and recruit teachers to work on it.
+Study.UA and DEC both run summer camps in Ukraine every year and recruit teachers to work on it.

 If you want to find out whether you will like teaching English in Ukraine, you can also volunteer at a summer camp.
 You won’t get paid, but you get accommodation and food.
 Check out GoCamps and ESS.
 A friend of ours has volunteered with Go Camps and recommends it.